Learning Peer Influence Probabilities with Linear Contextual Bandits: Estimation-Regret Trade-Off

 In this section, we present theoretical results demonstrating the existence of a fundamental trade-off, in the worst case, between two objectives: minimizing cumulative regret and minimizing the RMSE of estimating the influence probabilities.
 We begin by establishing the achievable rates for each objective individually, thereby illustrating the inherent difficulty of both tasks.
 We then prove that there exist instances in which a trade-off arises between these two objectives, showing that no algorithm can achieve the optimal rate for both simultaneously.
 Finally, we propose an algorithm that, by tuning a parameter, can interpolate between these objectives and attain any achievable pair of rates implied by the lower bound.

 Note that in the described problem setting, it is not possible to generally establish a worst-case bound on the objectives, particularly for the RMSE.
 The main difficulty arises because, at each round $t$, nature selects the set of available actions $\A_t$ (e.g., which specific users have taken an action to be shared with their friends), and the algorithm must then choose $k$ of its members to play.
 Since $\A_t$ is determined by nature and may vary across rounds, a uniform worst-case bound on the RMSE cannot be guaranteed.
 For example, suppose the actions can be partitioned into two sets $S_1$ and $S_2$ such that all vectors $X_m \in S_1$ are nearly collinear (i.e., point in almost the same direction), while the vectors in $S_2$ lie far from that direction.
 If nature selects $\A_t \subseteq S_1$ for most rounds, the estimation of the parameter vector $\theta^*$ will be poor in directions corresponding to $S_2$.
 Consequently, the estimation errors $| X_m^{\top}\hat{\theta}_T - X_m^{\top}\theta^* |$ will remain large for each $X_m \in S_2$, resulting in a high RMSE.

 Motivated by this limitation, we establish our theoretical results in a slightly modified setting where nature cannot restrict the action set across rounds, and the agent has access to a fixed set of actions throughout.
-Our theoretical bounds and guarantees are derived for this fixed-action setting, while our experiments are conducted under the more general setting introduced earlier.
+While our theoretical bounds and guarantees are derived for this fixed-action setting, our algorithm is set up (and our experiments conducted) under the more general settings introduced earlier.
 Formally, for the theoretical analysis, we assume that the set of available actions at each round is constant, i.e., $\A_t = \A$ for all $t$.
 We now proceed to provide bounds for each objective under this setting to highlight their inherent difficulty.